5 Tips for Planning a Smooth Family Trip

 1. Make some group decisions before you go

 Discuss what everyone wants to do during the trip, how much they can spend and what they simply can't live without doing while they're there.
 This will make it easier to pack too because you'll have a general idea of what you'll be doing.
-There are websites, such as TripORama.com, designed to answer these types of questions and help organize your trip too.
+There are websites and apps, such as Prava, designed to answer these types of questions as a group and help organize your trip too.

 2. Know airport and airline regulations

 If you're flying, is everyone checking baggage or carrying on?
 The TSA website details what can be carried on or checked, advice about bringing wrapped gifts and what food you can take on the plane.
 Be sure to read TSA's special screening procedures for children 12 and under as well as adults 75 and older.
 There are also mobile apps that will forecast security line wait times and help you figure out what's on the agency's prohibited items list.
 Additionally, you should check with your airline to find out its policies for carry on and checked luggage size, fees, etc.

 Despite popular belief, travel agents don't charge you fees for booking travel arrangements.
 They get paid by the companies they work with.
 That said, it might make sense to book your family vacations through a travel agent.
 They have access to the latest information and can get great deals.
 Also, they can be a wealth of knowledge when it comes to family travel, so be sure to pick their brains in the process.